osrf-migration/vrx-wiki/tutorials/rxi/custom_worlds.md

 roslaunch rxi rxi.launch
 ```

-This shoudl generate a Gazebo window that looks something like this...
+This should generate a Gazebo window that looks something like this...
 ![rxi example](./images/rxilaunch.png)